TGA-Stock/NewBlack/NB_Task 1_Unified Commerce Task.md

 A trusting customer is a repeat customer.

-Employing an advanced Unified Commerce platform future proofs retailers and so maximizes the potential for returning customers as it taps into the long-term human need to trust and stay on brand.
+Employing an advanced Unified Commerce platform, like EVA, future proofs retailers and so maximizes the potential for returning customers as it taps into the long-term human need to trust and stay on brand.

 > The natural world is filled with brands that send messages across our suite of senses, which we instinctively understand and connect to.
 This is what we are used to and have come to expect, through the mechanisms of evolution.
 Ultimately, staying on brand is an inherent survival mechanism, as a break from brand in the natural world disrupts experience and sends a message of danger.
 We fear an off-brand experience in nature and consequently move away to find a more consistent and safer location.

-> The commercial experience is no different from our inherent need to survive.
+> ***The commercial experience is no different from our inherent need to survive***.

 > Whenever we approach a retailer, everything our senses inform us about their brand should be in place as expected, regardless of the location or platform used to engage with.
 A company's break from brand, which includes a break in quality of service, means the commercial signals sent by the company disrupts the customer experience and hints at danger, consequently, people move away.